Coleridge-Initiative/big-data-and-social-science/docs/04-ChapterDB.md

 can be applied in different contexts.
 We describe basic features like how to get started, set up a database schema, ingest data, query data within a database, and get results out.
-We also discuss how to link from databases to other tools, such as Python, R, and Stata (if you really have to).
+We also discuss how to link from databases to other tools, such as Python, R, and Stata.
 Chapter [Programming with Big Data] describes how to apply parallel computing methods when needed.